Trsek/cproject_sort/README.md

 # cproject_sort
-Sort XML attributes inside .cproject (eclipse project file) and prepare it for use in version system.
+Sort XML attributes inside .cproject (eclipse project file) and prepare it for use in version system (subversion, git, mercurial, etc..).

 Parameters: